Product News

 By Ben Ogle

-We've added support for custom fonts in our PDF generation API endpoint.
+We've added support for embedded fonts in our PDF generation API endpoint.
 Both HTML to PDF and markdown to PDF can render the fonts of your choice.

 Back to all articles